 Most New Zealand children and young people are healthy and grow up to become healthy adults.
-However, there are health imbalances within the child and youth population, primarily based on family socio-economic status and ethnicity.
+However, there are health imbalances within the child and youth population, primarily associated with family socio-economic status and ethnicity.

 For much of the 20th century New Zealand was proud of its child health record.
 Infant mortality, a major health indicator, was the lowest in the world in the early decades and the second-lowest in 1951.
 Improvements in living standards, smaller families, free and subsidised public health care, family income support and post-Second World War prosperity contributed to this record.

 However, New Zealand slipped relative to other rich countries in the 1960s.
 In the 1970s New Zealand was still in the top third for most child health indicators, but had fallen within this group.
 By the early 2000s it had dropped to the bottom third.
-Various broad explanations have been offered, including poor parenting education and skills, fragmented health services, changing economic fortunes and reforms, income inequality, changes in welfare policy and internationally low government spending on children.
+Various broad explanations have been offered, including poor parenting education and skills, fragmented health services, market-led reform of the New Zealand economy in the late 1980s and 1990s, income inequality, changes in welfare policy and internationally low government spending on children.

 This does not always mean that the health of children got worse overall.
 Rates for different indicators improved, but to a lesser extent than in other countries, which caught up with and then surpassed New Zealand.

-New Zealand did not fare well internationally in the 2000s.
+New Zealand did not fare so well internationally in the early 21st century.
 An OECD report published in 2009 on child health in the 30 OECD countries found that New Zealand had:

 - the highest youth (15–19 years) suicide rate